Pap Smear Screening Specialist Q&A

 A pap smear is a procedure used to test for cervical cancer in women.
 A Pap smear is conducted by collecting cells from the cervix, which is the narrow, lower end of the uterus at the top of the vagina.
 A Pap smear is capable of detecting changes in the cervical cells that can be suggestive of potential future cancer growth.

 Identifying cervical cancer in the early stages offers patients a greater chance of a cure.
-And detecting abnormal cells before cervical cancer has developed presents the opportunity to potentially prevent the development of cervical cancer in the first place.
+Detecting abnormal cells before cervical cancer has developed presents the opportunity to potentially prevent the development of cervical cancer in the first place.

 Pap smears are conducted to screen for cervical cancer or signs of cervical cancer.
 Catching cancer early or before it develops so patients and their physicians can take preventive measures or begin treatment early which drastically increases the likelihood of success.
 It is estimated over 14,000 women in the United States were diagnosed with cervical cancer in 2021.
 In 2020 an estimated 600,000+ women were diagnosed with cervical cancer worldwide.
 Incidence rates of cervical cancer have declined by over 50% over the last fifty years due in part to an increase in screening such as by Pap smears.
 Cervical cancer continues to affect many women in the United States and worldwide but partaking in regular Pap smears can provide the information needed for potentially life-saving preventative measures or early treatment.